Skip to main content

 0%

-Comprehensive guide to MRI safety including contraindications, implant compatibility, and patient screening protocols for fellowship exam preparation.
+Comprehensive guide to MRI safety in patients with orthopaedic and non-orthopaedic implants, covering absolute and relative contraindications, MRI-conditional labelling, and artefact reduction strategies for fellowship exam preparation.

 High Yield